artecs-group/RVfpga-sim-addons/Computer_Organization/README.md

 + Lab 1: The RISC-V ISA.
 + Lab 2: The VeeR EH1 core.
-+ Lab 3: The Memory Hierarchy.
++ Lab 3: The Memory Hierarchy in RVfpga.
-+ Lab 4: The I/O System.
++ Lab 4: The RVfpga I/O System.